Learn more about Embodied Carbon, Life Cycle Assessment in our OnDemand training course

 What tools are available to use?

 There are a number of tools that can used to calculate embodied carbon such as One Click LCA.
 This is a proprietary cloud-based tool with an annual licence fee.
 However, they have recently made a free version One Click LCA Planetary.
 This provides data for the most of the high impact products used in construction and contains all of the data from IGBC’s EPD Ireland programme.

 What data can I use for Ireland?

 IGBC has developed the EPD Ireland programme to allow Irish manufacturers to publish verified Environmental Product Declarations (EPD).
 These provide the data on Global Warming potential and other environmental impacts used in the calculations.
 For more information www.epdireland.org.
 Virtually all insulation manufacturers in Ireland have now developed EPD with some gaps in other materials such as cement.
 You can help encourage these sectors to produce verified data by signing up to the EPD commitment.

 You can also find generic data for Ireland here.
 Generic data is used where there is no verified manufacturer data for a product.

 Where can I get training?

-IGBC or its partners such as OneClick LCA provides training on the use calculation of embodied carbon and LCA.
+IGBC provides training on the use calculation of embodied carbon and LCA.